-This article is about the amazing and extraordinary Esclarmonde the Great from France.
-It is written by my husband after he had read Glen Craney's book, The Fire and the Light.
-He writes:
+This article is about the amazing and extraordinary Esclarmonde the Great from France and was inspired by Glen Craney's book, The Fire and the Light.

 "a supernova from the starry background of history."

 Esclarmonde was a leader in her own right, a Cathar and Archdeaconess (equal to a Bishop) of the Cathar church.
 She was born just outside the beautiful Foix in the Languedoc region, France.